Indian Statistical Institute: ISI, Kolkata

 ISI Kolkata has a campus consisting of six addresses at 201 through 206 Barrackpore Trunk Road, Bonhooghly (Baranagar).
 These include a house, which was an erstwhile office of the National Sample Survey Organisation (NSSO) of India.

 ISI Kolkata campus is eco-friendly, as conceived by Mahalanobis.
 Hollow bricks that protect from heat and noise were used with minimum use of reinforced concrete, to avoid radiation.
 There was no use of bitumen-basalt combination at the roads inside ISI campuses.
-This helps in reduction of radiation and preservation of rain water to maintain equilibrium in ground-water level.
+This helps in reduction of radiation and preservation of rain-water to maintain equilibrium in ground-water level.

-The Kolkata campus offers bachelors level degree course in Statistics (B. Stat), master's degree course in Statistics (M.Stat), Mathematics (M.Math), Computer Science (MTech), Cryptology & Security (MTech), Quality Reliability and Operations Research (MTech) and Quantitative Economics (M.S.).
+The Kolkata campus offers bachelor's level degree course in Statistics (B. Stat), Statistical Data Science (BSDS), master's degree course in Statistics (M.Stat), Mathematics (M.Math), Computer Science (MTech), Cryptology & Security (MTech), Quality Reliability and Operations Research (MTech) and Quantitative Economics (M.S.).
 Major divisions and units are: Statistics and Mathematics Unit (SMU), Human Genetics Unit (HGU), Physics and Applied Mathematics Unit (PAMU), Geological Studies Unit (GSU), Advanced Computation and MicroElectronics Unit (ACMU), Computer Vision and Pattern Recognition Unit (CVPRU), Machine Intelligence Unit (MIU), Electronics and Communication Sciences Unit (ECSU), Applied Statistics Unit (ASU), Economic Research Unit (ERU), Linguistic Research Unit (LRU), Sociology Research Unit (SRU), Psychometry Research Unit (PRU) and Population Studies Unit (PSU).

 The Kolkata campus houses the International Statistical Education Centre (ISEC), which opened in 1950.
 This centre provides training in statistics to sponsored students mainly from the Middle East, South and South East Asia, the Far East and the Commonwealth Countries of Africa.
 The centre also offers various short-term courses in statistics and related subjects.

 The Center for Soft Computing Research: A National Facility, an associate institute of Indian Statistical Institute and established in Kolkata in 2005, is unique in the country.
 Apart from conducting basic research, it offers a 3-month course and promotes less endowed institutes by providing fellowships and research grants.